In his article From Design Philosophy (Part 1: What is “Good Design”?), the author defines “Good Design” as follows:

 Personally, I think that definition might be over-designed.
 I would simplify it by ending it early.
 Continue reading Good Design and Frames of Reference

-Might I suggest a violent charge with automated fire repurposed cybermats and dynamite?
+Might I suggest a multi-pronged barrage with automated fire nanites and an elephant?

 Continue reading What Would Strax Suggest?

 Character history for my character in a Planescape game being run by the Wombat Warlord.

 Terry Rankin was a simple man from rural parts of Massachusetts.
 He never had much book learning, but he worked hard and kept out of trouble.
 When the Depression came, he found himself lucky to find work at the University cleaning up the libraries and halls.
 He did such a good job, that they put him in charge of cleaning the lower levels of Widener Library.
 Biggest on campus.
 He even had a key to the lower stacks where those rich students weren’t even allowed.
 That made him proud.